Griotold/prompthub/README.md

-# 🚀 PromptHub
+# 🚀 Promptly

 > AI Prompt Sharing Platform - Share, discover and manage AI prompts for ChatGPT, Claude, and other AI tools

 ## 📝 Overview

-PromptHub is a community-driven platform where users can share, discover, and collaborate on effective AI prompts.
+Promptly is a community-driven platform where users can share, discover, and collaborate on effective AI prompts.
 Whether you're using ChatGPT, Claude, Midjourney, or other AI tools, find the perfect prompt for your needs.

 ## ✨ Features